vuejs/it.vuejs.org/src/api/index.md

 - **Utilizzo:**

   Alternative syntax for invoking components.
-Primarily used for dynamic components with the `is` attribute:
+Primarily used for dynamic components con the `is` attribute:

   ``` html
   <!-- a dynamic component controlled by -->